this magic bean and it will save our marriage”? What if you swallowed the magic bean, but nothing happened. Where was the marriage magic?

 You’re learning to communicate better.
 Taking the blame out of communication leaves a void.
 One of the best ways to save your marriage by yourself is to fill that gap with kindness.

-Thank you for visiting Help Me Save My Marriage At MarriageMaterial.Org.
-We hope you found some value from our pages, and truly wish for you the best relationship possible.
+Thank you for reading our tips for saving your marriage alone.
+We hope you found some value from them, and truly wish for you the best relationship possible.